happz/ducky-legacy/docs/ducky_instruction_set.rst

 Delivery
 """"""""

-If flag ``hwint`` is unset, no hardware IRQ can be accepted by CPU and stays queued.
+If flag ``hwint_allowed`` is unset, no hardware IRQ can be accepted by CPU and stays queued.
 All queued IRQs will be delivered as soon as flag is set.

 ``cli`` - clear ``hwint`` flag